aaron-gad/DNA_Nanomotif_ML_MD/Networking_and_Rheology/README.md

 NCG_network_properties.ipynb:
 Evaluation of network properties and of rheological behaviour of nanomotif networks assembled with bead-spring simulations.
 (Data in ReaDDy_simulations.zip on zenodo)

+NCG_network_properties_2.ipynb:
+Evaluation of network properties and rheological behaviour including hydrodynamic interactions and 3-armed versions of nanomotif networks assembled with bead-spring simulations.
+(Data in ReaDDy_simulations.zip on zenodo)

 NCG_ML_rheo_pred.ipynb:
 Using Gaussian processes and Bayesian optimisation, connectivity between nanomotifs is predicted given target rheological responses.
 (Data in ReaDDy_simulations.zip on zenodo)